 This is by far the easiest money transfer method via a debit card.

-No beating around the bush; this process requires using the sender’s bank account like debit cards are directly linked to your respective banks, and the amount will be added to the receiver’s debit card as soon as the payment is made.
+No beating around the bush; this process requires using the sender’s bank account like debit cards are directly linked to your respective banks.
+The amount will be added to the receiver’s debit card as soon as the payment is made.

 This does not require any unnecessary integration of the accounts and gives you many comfortable experiences.